-This article is about the Pumpkin and what you can do with him everything.
-I'll show you what seasons you can get pumpkin, why it's so healthy, and also present three delicious vegan pumpkin recipes that will allow you to eat pumpkin all week and still get enough variety.
+This article is about the Pumpkin and what you can do with it.
+I'll show you the seasons when you can get pumpkin, why it's so healthy and also present three delicious vegan pumpkin recipes that will allow you to eat pumpkin all week long and still get enough variety.
 Let's go!

 Here is another short Table of contents for you: